1.4 — Variable assignment and initialization

 You can initialize multiple variables defined on the same line:

-int a = 5, b = 6; // copy initialization
+int a = 5, b = 6; // copy-initialization

-int c( 7 ), d( 8 ); // direct initialization
+int c( 7 ), d( 8 ); // direct-initialization

-int e { 9 }, f { 10 }; // direct brace initialization (preferred)
+int e { 9 }, f { 10 }; // direct-list-initialization

-int i {}, j {}; // value initialization
+int i {}, j {}; // value-initialization

 Unfortunately, there’s a common pitfall here that can occur when the programmer mistakenly tries to initialize both variables by using one initialization statement:

-int a, b = 5; // wrong (a is not initialized!)
+int a, b = 5; // wrong: a is not initialized to 5!

-int a = 5, b = 5; // correct
+int a = 5, b = 5; // correct: a and b are initialized to 5

-In the top statement, variable “a” will be left uninitialized, and the compiler may or may not complain.
+In the top statement, variable a will be left uninitialized, and the compiler may or may not complain.
 If it doesn’t, this is a great way to have your program intermittently crash or produce sporadic results.
 We’ll talk more about what happens if you use uninitialized variables shortly.

-Unused initialized variables and [[maybe_unused]]
+Unused initialized variables warnings

 Modern compilers will typically generate warnings if a variable is initialized but not used (since this is rarely desirable).
 And if “treat warnings as errors” is enabled, these warnings will be promoted to errors and cause the compilation to fail.